-- This section should be discreet and within a closed tree canopy wherever possible - Due to its remote situation and difficult access, design and construction costs are likely to be high - However, the value that this section adds to the product as whole potentially justifies this.
+- This section should be discreet and within a closed tree canopy wherever possible - Due to its remote situation and difficult access, design and construction costs are likely to be high - However, the value that this section adds to the product as a whole potentially justifies this. - Note that walkers and runners are likely to go up this once access to the South Coast is through.
+Therefore, need to keep the gradient (and speeds) to a moderate level and have good sight-lines.